tomascupr/recsys-lite/docs/runbook.md

 ### User Data Export

-Export all data associated with a user:
+Export all data associated with a user using the GDPR module (`src/recsys_lite/cli/gdpr.py`):

 ```bash
 # Export a user's data